evkx/evkx.github.io/content/models/bmw/i7/i7_xDrive60/_index.md

 ## Drivetrain

 BMW i7 xDrive60 has an all-wheel drive system supported by two motors.
 One on each axle.
+The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 193 mm and max 223 mm.